atongen/tpc/README.md

   -server_connections int
         Twemproxy: The maximum number of connections that can be open to each server (default 1) -server_failure_limit int
-        Twemproxy: The number of consecutive failures on a server that would lead to it being temporarily ejected when auto_eject_host is set to true. (default 3)
+        Twemproxy: The number of consecutive failures on a server that would lead to it being temporarily ejected when auto_eject_host is set to true. (default -1)
   -server_retry_timeout int
-        Twemproxy: The timeout value in msec to wait for before retrying on a temporarily ejected server, when auto_eject_host is set to true. (default 30000)
+        Twemproxy: The timeout value in msec to wait for before retrying on a temporarily ejected server, when auto_eject_host is set to true. (default -1)
   -timeout int
-        Twemproxy: The timeout value in msec that we wait for to establish a connection to the server or receive a response from a server. (default 400)
+        Twemproxy: The timeout value in msec that we wait for to establish a connection to the server or receive a response from a server. (default -1)
   -token string
         Slack: API token used for notifications -username string
         Slack: username for notifications
   -v    Print version information and exit
   -wait int
-        Minimum number of seconds to wait between cmd execution (default 60)
+        Number of seconds to wait before cmd execution (default 1)
 ```

 ## Issues